-You’re booked on a long flight somewhere fun or exotic, but you’re sitting in economy or premium economy and you don’t want to arrive looking, and feeling, less than your best.
-What can you do?
-Besides resting or sleeping, eating lightly, drinking plenty of water, and limiting your intake of alcohol and caffeine during a flight, there isn’t much else.
-There are a few essentials you can take on board with you, however, which can make a difference to your appearance and how you feel.
-Top of my list, especially for light sleepers, is a pair of quality ear plugs; blocking out peripheral noise, which can include crying children or nearby snoring, can help you to rest.
-Some ear plugs are also designed to relieve ear discomfort, the annoying clogging and popping some people are really prone to when flying.
-Something else which can make you feel fresh on arrival is a disposable toothbrush; some are a combination toothbrush and toothpick in one, coming with a freshening bead you can swallow so you don’t need water to use it.
-Feminine wipes plus a change of undies can make a big difference, and spritzing yourself with your own fragrance from a mini perfume spray is guaranteed to make you feel more human on arrival.
+You’re booked on a long haul flight somewhere fun or exotic, but you’re sitting in economy, or perhaps premium economy, and you don’t want to arrive looking, and feeling, less than your best.
+So what can you do?
+Besides resting, sleeping, eating lightly, drinking plenty of water, and limiting your intake of alcohol and caffeine, there isn’t much else.
+But there are a few essentials you can take on board with you to make a difference to your appearance, and how you feel on arrival.
+Top of our list, especially for light sleepers, is a pair of quality ear plugs or noise-cancelling headphones; blocking out peripheral noise, which can include crying children, snoring, and general aircraft noise can help you to rest or even sleep.
+Usefully, some ear plugs are also designed to relieve ear discomfort, the annoying clogging and popping some people are really prone to when flying.
+Another essential which can make you feel fresh on arrival is a disposable toothbrush; some are a combination toothbrush and toothpick in one, coming with a freshening bead you can swallow so you don’t need water to use it.
+Feminine wipes and a change of undies can make a big difference to personal freshness, also spritzing yourself with a loved fragrance from a mini perfume spray is guaranteed to make you feel more human on arrival.

-When it comes to your skin facial wipes are essential for taking off any makeup, and for refreshing your skin; pop a couple into a mini zip lock bag, and when you are ready to use one they’ll remove makeup, cleanse and tone your skin in one easy step.
-Once you’ve removed makeup, keep your skin well hydrated and moisturised with a quality moisturiser; some you can even leave on as a super boosting mask, although you may draw some strange looks!
+When it comes to your skin, gentle facial wipes are essential for removing any makeup, and for refreshing your skin en-route.
+Pop a couple into a mini sized zip lock bag, and when you are ready to use one they’ll remove makeup as well as cleanse and tone your skin in one step.
+Once you’ve removed makeup, keep your skin well hydrated and moisturised with a quality moisturiser; some you can even leave on as a boosting mask if you don’t mind getting some strange looks!
 To keep your skin hydrated, or if you don’t want to be bothered with removing makeup, or using a moisturiser, spritz your face regularly to help keep it better hydrated; pick something with rosewater in it, which is extra hydrating.
 And finally treat your lips to a luxury lip balm.
-It’s not just your complexion which can become dry on a long flight; your lips can also be prone to chapping and tightness, but pick something natural such as coconut oil which won’t make your lips drier in the long term.
+It’s not just your complexion which can become dry on a long flight, as your lips can also be prone to chapping and tightness.
+Just make sure you pick something natural such as coconut oil which won’t make your lips drier in the long term.